ManishHQ/GuiFi/README.md

-🌊 UmiFi — The Super App on UMI Chain
+🌊 GuiVerse — The Super App on GUI Chain
 Prediction Markets • Vault Pools • Token Launches

-UmiFi is an all-in-one Web3 super app built on the UMI Chain, designed to empower communities with tools for prediction, pooling, and token creation — all under one decentralized roof.
+GuiVerse is an all-in-one Web3 super app built on the GUI Chain, designed to empower communities with tools for prediction, pooling, and token creation — all under one decentralized roof.

 🧩 Core Modules
 🎯 Prediction Market

 - Create & trade binary markets (Yes/No)
-- Bet using UMI tokens
+- Bet using GUI tokens
 - 2.5% protocol fee on market resolution

 Community-resolved outcomes (with revertible logic)